 - A: Most people in the Maldives speak a high level of English.
 The local language is Dhivehi, but you will not need to learn any phrases to get by in the island communities.

-Your programme fee includes food and accommodation, 24-hour volunteer support, local transportation, weekly fishing trips or local island excursions and all materials required for your selected placement.
-We make a point out of using local providers.
+Your programme fee includes food and accommodation, 24-hour volunteer support, local transportation, weekly island excursions and all materials required for your selected placement.
+We make a point out of using local providers to further benefit our community.
 For instance, the food you receive as a volunteer is prepared by local restaurants.

-The diagram above illustrates the average expenses we have for a volunteer based on a three week placement of US$1300.
+The diagram above illustrates the average expenses we have for a volunteer based on a three week placement of US$1868.